krystalgamer/krystalgamer.github.io/_posts/stem-player-emulator.md

 ![Workable page](images/stemplayer/workable.png)

 Their description is top-notch.
 The first bullet point contains the following quote - `biggest thing to happen to music since the iPod` - wow!
 It came from a [medium article](https://medium.com/@liammaccormack/the-stem-player-is-the-biggest-thing-to-happen-to-music-since-the-ipod-and-heres-why-19d71ddff29e) from a guy with 4 followers and 3 total articles.
 Great start!
 The second bullet point mentions how their technology is made for creation and not consumption... the only way to consume Donda 2 is by owning your device.
 The third point mentions how they formed in 2014 and since then have sold more than a million units worldwide, starting first with computer coding kits(more on this later).
 The fourth point talks about how they won multiple awards while omitting the year and product..
-"TIME Maganize's Invention of the Year" is awarded yearly to 100 products, and their DYI PCs was one of the listed products in 2019; For "Fast Company's Top 50 Most Innovative Companies", Kano also made the list for DYI PC in 2019; The "Golden Lion at Canne" I couldn't find any information, but if they actually did win something it was for their DYI PCs.
-The fifth point is composed of quotes about DYI tech and the sixth is about when they started to work with ye.
+"TIME Maganize's Invention of the Year" is awarded yearly to 100 products, and their DIY PCs was one of the listed products in 2019; For "Fast Company's Top 50 Most Innovative Companies", Kano also made the list for DIY PC in 2019; The "Golden Lion at Canne" I couldn't find any information, but if they actually did win something it was for their DIY PCs.
+The fifth point is composed of quotes about DIY tech and the sixth is about when they started to work with ye.
 Overall, a lot of showing off of a product they don't produce anymore.

 ## Kano isn't Kano

-From the latest section, you were probably confused about DYI tech.
+From the latest section, you were probably confused about DIY tech.
 Kano started as a company that built computer kits for children to learn to code.
 They mainly were custom casings that were disassemblable and some peripherals such as mice, keyboards and headphones.
 You can easily find articles and videos on YouTube where Alex Klein is showing off the product to news outlets.
 You can also find famous people such as [Mark Zuckerberg](https://twitter.com/alexnklein/status/1400739467921694720) and Djokovic talking positively about the product.
-So.... what happened to the custom DYI PC kits?
+So.... what happened to the custom DIY PC kits?
 If you access their website, it's out of stock, and a few people are asking for a restock.
 You can find very few kits on eBay, which makes me believe they probably never sold any and just distributed when visiting schools. *Speculation*: After linking up with ye in 2019, they completely halted their ventures in educational technology and focused on the Stem Player.

 If you visit their GitHub page, you can see a lot of old repositories.
 If you check the contributors to those repos, you'll quickly realize most people are not working at Kano anymore.
 Nothing against someone who saw an opportunity, but it sets a record of a company that gets a lot of hype in a short span of time and then massively underdelivers and ignores the past.
 Also, according to [this](https://www.cnbc.com/2020/07/14/kano-microsoft-backs-start-up-looking-to-challenge-google-in-edtech.html) news article Kano was founded in 2013, which is backed up by their [Wikipedia page](https://en.wikipedia.org/wiki/Kano_Computing) where it listed when they launched their products.